CE Compliance Certification

 - Product scope expansion.
 The definition of medical devices and active implantable medical devices will be significantly expanded to include devices that do not have a medical intended purpose.

 - More rigorous clinical evidence for class III and implantable medical devices.
-Manufacturers will need to conduct clinical investigations in case they do not have sufficient clinical data to support the claims done on both safety and performance of a dedicated device.
+Manufacturers will need to conduct clinical investigations in case they do not have sufficient clinical data to support the claims made on both the safety and performance of a dedicated device.

 - Systematic clinical evaluation of Class IIa and Class IIb medical devices.
-Manufacturer will need to re-prepare their clinical evaluation by considering the new wording of the regulation on when an equivalence approach and under which circumstances it is possible to justify not conducting a clinical investigation.
+The manufacturer will need to re-prepare their clinical evaluation by considering the new wording of the regulation on when an equivalence approach and under which circumstances it is possible to justify not conducting a clinical investigation.

 - More stringent documentation.